GeoGen: A Two-stage Coarse-to-Fine Framework for Fine-grained Synthetic Location-based Social Network Trajectory Generation: Introduction

 \section{Introduction}

-Fine-grained location-based social network (LBSN) check-in trajectory data are essential for many real-world applications such as next Point of Interest (POI) recommendation~\cite{next_poi_rec_3}, urban mobility understanding \cite{wang2019urban}, business location selection \cite{xie2016learning}, advertising \cite{jeon2021lightmove}, and pandemic intervention \cite{hao2020understanding}.
+Fine-grained location-based social network (LBSN) check-in trajectories are essential for many real-world applications such as next Point of Interest (POI) recommendation~\cite{next_poi_rec_3}, urban mobility understanding \cite{wang2019urban}, business location selection \cite{xie2016learning}, advertising \cite{jeon2021lightmove}, and pandemic intervention \cite{hao2020understanding}.
 However, accessing large-scale LBSN data has become increasingly challenging due to high collection/purchasing costs and growing privacy concerns.
 Therefore, to support large-scale LBSN data access, it is crucial to develop methods that can generate synthetic LBSN check-in trajectories that maintain high fidelity and utility while safeguarding user privacy.

-To date, some models have been proposed~\cite{isaacman2012human, jiang2016timegeo, yin2017generative, ouyang2018non, zhu2023difftraj} to generate LBSN check-in trajectory data.
-For instance, Yin et al. \cite{yin2017generative} and Jiang et al. \cite{jiang2016timegeo} employed physics-based models like hidden Markov models to synthesize activity trajectories.
-Generative adversarial networks (GANs)~\cite{ouyang2018non, feng2020learning, yu2017seqgan, yuan2022activity} have demonstrated substantial advances in generating LBSN check-in trajectories.
+To date, some methods have been proposed~\cite{isaacman2012human, jiang2016timegeo, yin2017generative, ouyang2018non, zhu2023difftraj} to generate LBSN check-in trajectory data.
+For instance, Generative adversarial networks (GANs)~\cite{ouyang2018non, feng2020learning, yu2017seqgan, yuan2022activity} have demonstrated substantial advances in generating LBSN check-in trajectories.
 However, these approaches inevitably suffer from an unstable and extremely long training procedure.
-The impressive achievements of diffusion models in various tasks, such as image \cite{dhariwal2021diffusion, kulikov2023sinddm} and audio \cite{huang2022prodiff} generation, have sparked interest in their applications to trajectory generation.
+Recently, the successes of diffusion models across modalities, including image \cite{dhariwal2021diffusion, kulikov2023sinddm} and audio \cite{huang2022prodiff} generation, have spurred investigations into trajectory generation.
 Several diffusion-based models \cite{zhu2023difftraj, zhu2024controltraj, liu2023pristi} have been proposed to generate spatially continuous, temporally regular GPS trajectories with fixed intervals between consecutive data points and fixed lengths (e.g., 100 data points per trajectory).
 These models have demonstrated strong performance, highlighting the great potential of diffusion models for generating LBSN check-in trajectories.